ptsteadman/notebook/essays/gray-man-style.md

-It's fun to criticize mall ninjas, Silicon Valley survivalists, and the dynamics of virtue signaling on social media, but a society where many people have 'gray' identities and belief systems is always potentially on the brink of sudden chaos.
-It's hard to imagine democratic processes thriving in a society of gray men who secretly harbor fatalist, apolitical visions of surviving in scenarios ranging from leftist cultural revolution to technocratic feudal distintegration.
+It's fun to criticize mall ninjas, Silicon Valley survivalists, and the dynamics of virtue signaling on social media, but a society where many people have 'gray' identities and belief systems always has hidden potential for sudden chaos.
+It's hard to imagine democratic processes thriving in a society of gray men who secretly harbor fatalist, apolitical visions of surviving in scenarios ranging from leftist cultural revolution to technocratic feudal seperatism.

+The term 'gray man' is currently mainly used by socially-aware survivalists who attempt to be 'gray' in their appearance, actions, and speech in order to increase their chances of survival if shit hits the fan (SHTF).
+I also think 'gray' is an emergent but unspoken political identity, distinct from crypto-fascism or most other crypto-politics in the respect that gray politics are purely solipistic and deferred: the gray man has nothing to say about about the policies of the present.

 SurvivialThinkTank.com defines a gray man as "an individual who possesses the skills, ability and intent to blend into any situation or surrounding without standing out, concealing his or her true skills, ability, and intent from others."
-[3] On the internet, the term is mainly used on socially-aware survival websites that recommend that survivalists attempt to be gray in their appearance, actions, and speech.
+[3]

-For example, on the appearance front, promoters of gray man style believe that overt tactical gear is a "shoot-me-first" signal, and instead favor multi-modal dress that will help them avoid attention until it's time to use force.
-A gray man wouldn't want to be carrying one of the bug out bags available on Amazon when shit hits the fan (SHTF), because most of the Amazon bags include military features like MOLLE panels, obvious hydration bladders, and camoflage.
+For example, promoters of gray man style believe that overt tactical gear is a "shoot-me-first" signal, and instead favor multi-modal dress that will help them avoid attention until it's time to use force.
+A gray man wouldn't want to be carrying one of the bug out bags available on Amazon when shit hits the fan, because most of the bug out bags on Amazon include military features like MOLLE panels, obvious hydration bladders, and camoflage.
 [25] In the words of one theorist, tactical features like these are likely to "trigger an onlooker's Reticular Activating System (RAS)" [4], and make the wearer recognizable as a survivalist, or at least a person with supplies.
 The gray man prefers to carry his weapons and supplies in a dorky messenger bag like the Vertex EDC Satchel [8], designed to 'blend into everyday life' while also holding armor plating and allowing for rapid firearm draws.
-Another gray man theorist suggests using a seemingly beat-up old golf bag to wheel around rifles and supplies.
-[9]

 SurvivalThinkTank expands the idea of the gray man to a context-dependent "directive" broken up into four phases.
 Each of the four phases corresponds to a